Soil Forensics

 T: +44 (0)7815 178093

-Professor Lorna Dawson is Head of the Centre for Forensic Soil Forensic Science at the James Hutton Institute and has over 30 years’ experience in managing and conducting research in soil and plant interactions, in particular its application in the criminal justice system.
-She was awarded a CBE in the Queen’s Birthday Honours list in June 2018 for her services to soil and forensic science.
+Dame Professor Lorna Dawson is Head of the Centre for Forensic Soil Forensic Science at the James Hutton Institute and has over 30 years’ experience in managing and conducting research in soil and plant interactions, in particular its application in the criminal justice system.
+She was awarded Dame Commander of the Order of the British Empire (DBE) in the King’s New Year Honours List for 2026.